FAQs

 For the COC standard we conducted two rounds of 60-day public consultation on the draft standard followed by a 30-day consultation focused on eligible recycled materials.
 These consultations took place from 17th October – 17th December 2022, 16th November 2023 – 31st January 2024 and 11th April – 13th May 2024 respectively.

-The public consultations sought feedback from a wide range of stakeholders that would be impacted by changes made to the COP and timelines were set to give ample opportunity to provide comments.
+The public consultations sought feedback from a wide range of stakeholders that would be impacted by changes made to the standards and timelines were set to give ample opportunity to provide comments.
 Feedback was collected through a variety of channels including; surveys, roundtables, emails and one-to-one meetings.
-The revision of the standards was also made possible through the collaborations of the RJC multi- stakeholder Standards Committee with direct input on each evolving draft throughout the process.
+The revision of the standards was also made possible through the collaborations of the RJC multi-stakeholder Standards Committee with direct input on each evolving draft throughout the process.
+For the LGMS, a specialised “Taskforce” of 12 experts was convened to support the RJC and Standards Committee with technical expertise throughout the development and consultation process.
 Standard-setting decisions are made with the objective of achieving consensus.
 Where consensus is not possible, decisions are made by a majority vote.
-More information can be found within the RJC Standard- Setting Procedure document.
+More information can be found within the RJC Standard-Setting Procedure document.

 Both standards come into force on 1 January 2025 and will supersede the previous versions.
 The accompanying Standard Guidance will be published in December 2024.
 To support our members with understanding the new requirements, training will be available throughout 2025; keep up to date with what with have scheduled through our newsletter .
 The Self-Assessment workbook will be made available in Q1 2025.
 Existing certifications remain valid and the transition period for moving to the new standards is detailed below.